Why Providers Should Talk About Ear Shape

 Everyone wishes they’d been presented with all of the options.

 Because of the time-sensitive nature of this treatment, we’re able to take referrals quickly.
 And can help counsel families on what their options are.
+Call 434.305.5663.